stfc/StylES/README.md

 </br>

 # Requirements
-We use TensorFlow >= 2.10 installed via pip (see https://www.tensorflow.org/install/pip).
+We use TensorFlow = 2.10 (latest versions are not supported yet) installed via pip (see https://www.tensorflow.org/install/pip).
 We suggest to create a virtual enviroment using the latest list of python module used, available in the **requirements.txt** file.
 For the GPU version, make sure you have the following requirements:

 cudatoolkit=11.2\